 - If it doesn’t work, see the printer and router manual.

+Make sure the Printer is Powered on.
 Check that the printer is linked to the Wi-Fi network on the Mac.
-Install the printer on Mac after they are both [Mac & Printer] connected:
+Add the printer on Mac after they are both [Mac & Printer] connected:

-- Now, Choose a Printer from the list and click on Add.
-[Here’s Best AirPrint Supported Printer]
+3→ Now, Choose a Printer from the list and click on Add.
+[Here’s Best AirPrint Supported Printer].

 On MacOS Monterey & Earlier – Add Printer on Mac